 If your building or property has an issue in one of these areas, maybe you aren’t really sure how bad your problem is.

-You could give us a short phone call and we could talk about it.
+You could give us a short phone call and you could talk about it.

 Sometimes It’s Hard to Tell If You Have a Problem or Not